ePyte/Python/README.md

-# About The project
+# About the project
-The permutation.py script's goal is to calculate all the possible permutations of given int list.
+The permutation.py script's goal is to calculate all the possible permutations of a given int list.

 # Details
 The script can be started from Terminal with the following prompt: